Click0910/level-task/README.md

 The DB to store the dataset, the result of the inference and new tickets also.
 Both workers are able to write in this DB.
 It was implemented a schema for the DB using the file `src/database/sql/init.sql` (check for details)

+The Postgres db is deployed in an Isolated container.
+The container is exposed in the `host-port 5432` (the postgres default one) and like that you can use pg-admin or Data-grip (my favorite one) to explore the DB.